Why children's books ?

 Maine Manufacturing Extension Partnership Board, the Maine State Chamber Board, as a Corporator for Franklin Savings Bank and the Department of Commerce DEC Board.

-I am proud to be a single mom and have worked hard to raise two wonderful daughters.
-Both of them have recently graduated from college and have successful careers.
-One is a kindergarten teacher and the other is pursuing her career in fashion design and marketing.
+I am proud to have been a single mom who worked hard to raise two wonderful daughters.
+They both have successful careers, one as a kindergarten teacher and the other pursuing her career in fashion design and marketing.

 Volunteering in the community, schools and church has been and continues to be very

 important to me.
-Four years ago, I left my job due to health issues and moved to
+Six years ago, I left my job due to health issues and moved to

-I am married to my best friend Scott Monroe and we enjoy living in Portland and Weld with our corgi, Grace.
+I am now married to my best friend Scott Monroe and we enjoy living in Weld with our